ross-stockman/bnk/README.md

 # bnk-fullstack
-My sandbox project for fullstack development, tutorials, and self training
+My sandbox project for fullstack development, tutorials, and self training.
+It would be fun to see how many tech stacks I can start up with a single command :thinking: ...
 ## Docker
 All components in this fullstack application are run by a single `docker-compose up` command
 ## Stacks